TWO ISRAELS? TWO KINGDOMS? TWO SECOND COMINGS? (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 It is true that Christ will receive us to Himself before the wrath of God falls on the ungodly.
 The wrath of God is not the same thing as tribulation.
 Indeed, God has appointed His beloved to tribulations great and small.
 But God has not appointed His saints to wrath.

-Confirming the souls of the disciples, and exhorting them to continue in the faith, and that we must through much tribulation enter into the kingdom of God.
+strengthening the souls of the disciples, exhorting them to continue in the faith, and saying, “We must through many tribulations enter the kingdom of God.”
 (Acts 14:22)

-And to wait for his Son from heaven, whom he raised from the dead, even Jesus, which delivered us from the wrath to come.
+and to wait for His Son from heaven, whom He raised from the dead, even Jesus who delivers us from the wrath to come.
 (I Thessalonians 1:10)

 How could this be a secret coming?

 There shall be a shout!
 (This is a secret?
 Rather, this is the army of Christ shouting for the Battle of Armageddon!)

 The trumpet of God shall sound!

 This is a defiant attack on Antichrist, not a secret evacuation of the saints from the scene of the conflict!